-We recognise that the impact of COVID-19 will be felt by the sector for many months if not years to come with care home occupancy being at an all-time low and the sector having to regain the confidence and trust amongst families wishing to find suitable care for their loved ones.
-We decided not to pay a dividend during the year but rather re-invest funds into our care services and employee remuneration.
-We are continuing with this programme for the 2021/22 financial year and have committed £7.0m of investment in our properties together with £1.0m on upgrades in technology and communications.
+Although we have seen some recovery in occupancy towards the end of the period the impact of COVID-19 will be felt by the sector for many months to come.
+We decided to pay a dividend during the year but continue to prioritise the re-investment of profit into our care services and employee development and remuneration.
+We are continuing with this programme for the 2022/23 financial year and have committed £8.0m of investment in our properties in addition to the cost of implementing the Real Living Wage.